Paola Firmi

 Internal Audits Department: Andrea Santolini

-HR and Organisation Department: Simone Romano
+HR and Organisation Department: Diego Giacchetti

 Purchasing Department: Gennaro Ranieri